 The current comparator has a maximum threshold $V{SENSE(MAX)}$ determined by the I{LIM} setting.
-The input common mode range of the current comparator is 0V to 5V.
 The current comparator threshold sets the peak of the inductor current, yielding a maximum average output current I{MAX} equal to the peak value less half the peak-to-peak ripple current, ΔI_L .
 To calculate the sense resistor value, use the equation: